Create Your Own Boho Haven in Your Backyard!

-Move over Man Caves, the She Shed is here to stay.
-Add value to your existing home by creating a gorgeous indoor/outdoor space on a budget.
+Transform your backyard by creating a gorgeous indoor/outdoor haven — boho style!
 These tips below will help you update an existing backyard shed or convert a pre-fab shed into a sanctuary from your busy life.

 The first step in designing your She Shed is picking a style.
-We chose to design a Modern Farmhouse She Shed, but customizing colors and materials allows these tips to be applied across the board.
+We are so inspired by this Modern Boho She Shed, but you can easily apply these tips to the style that speaks most to you.
 This is a place for you to explore a unique and creative style that you might not necessarily want throughout your entire home, so have fun with it!

 Liven Up the Walls

 - Update a run down shed with a fresh coat of paint on the walls.
 This is a great opportunity to play with color!
 We suggest cladding the walls with a material such as pine panels, or do something unexpected like adding a splash of turquoise paint or installing a wall covering with a floral or palm leaf pattern such as this one from Hayneedle.

 - When adding texture to the wall, consider a pre-made surface for easy installation — it’s also lighter on the bank account!